Ajatt-Tools/impd/README.md

 done
 ```

-Print tracks available in the container.
+Print video, audio and subtitle tracks available in the container.
-`a` for audio, `s` for subtitles.

 ```
-$ impd probe a 'video.mkv'
-$ impd probe s 'video.mkv'
+$ impd probe 'video.mkv'
 ```

 Add an arbitrary audio to Immersion pod.